 Playful and cheerful, this polka-dot number is sheer awwww.
 We love the surplice wrap style and the bow-tie details on the sleeves.
 You can dress this bodysuit up with tight skinny jeans or down with some relaxed denim shorts.
 Pick it up at Revolve!

 Are you ready to traipse from invite-only dinners to secret lounges to yacht parties?
-Don’t forget to bring this plush white bodysuit with you.
-The breezy shoulder ties allow the fabric to dangle seductively against the skin.
+Don’t forget to bring this plush pink bodysuit with you.
+The breezy adjustable shoulder straps allow the fabric to dangle seductively against the skin.
 Pair with colorful print shorts and gold accented jewelry.
-It is available for purchase at Revolve.
+It is available for purchase at Net-a-Porter.

-Bring tribal prints to Madison Avenue with this cosmopolitan and worldly bodysuit.
-The loose fit and the plunging neckline create a compelling silhouette, while the tight green base helps construct an alluring shape.
+Bring houndstooth prints to Madison Avenue with this cosmopolitan and worldly bodysuit.
+The loose fit and the plunging neckline create a compelling silhouette, while the tight base helps construct an alluring shape.
 Pair with black cigarette pants or satin shorts.
-It is available at Farfetch.
+It is available at Revolve.

 Embrace a relaxed and classic silhouette with this camel nude bodysuit.
-We love the plunging neckline and the Eighties aerobics-ready neckline.
+We love the stretch fabric and the Eighties aerobics-ready neckline.
 The tight fitting shape pairs perfectly with loose trousers or a maxi skirt.
 Pick it up at Revolve!

 12. Lovers + Friends Cami Bodysuit